Our2020View/Our2020View.github.io/backupcamera.md

 <img src="/assets/webcablespulledthru.jpg"/>

 For the next camera replacement, all you would have to do is remove the fairing.
 What a concept.
-If you could check out earlier model motor homes, you might find one that fits the bill and would be available from a Winnebago parts department.
+If you could check out earlier model motorhome fairings, you might find one that fits the bill and would be available from a Winnebago parts department.
 That is what I would do next time.

 Ok, now for some drama to the story... before I got too far in the closing up phase, I tested the camera to see if it worked.
 And... it didn’t work.
 Nope, the MBUX just continued to ignore any attempts of mine to will it to create a picture of my garage.
 Imagine that.
 Taking apart your roof, hooking up your new camera, and finding that it didn’t work.
 I sat down in the garage and went over things for many minutes trying to see if I had made a mistake – Ok, I hadn’t used one of these for a couple of years, but what could I be doing wrong?
 Seat belt?
 Park brake?
 Foot on the brake?
 With no luck on any of those considerations, it looked like I had just learnt a big lesson about ordering things from Ebay.
 Not a good feeling.